 Positive Aspects of the College Board AP Program

 In its 10th Annual Report to the Nation on the AP program, the College Board cites research that has shown high AP scores to be reliable predictors of success in college.
-Students who score 3s or higher on AP exams tend to earn higher college GPAs, perform better in follow-up college courses in the same disciplines, and are more likely to graduate college within five years than students who don't take APs.
+Students who score a 3 or higher on AP exams tend to earn higher college GPAs, perform better in follow-up college courses in the same disciplines, and are more likely to graduate college within five years than students who do not take APs.

 The College Board is open to changes to the AP program to make it more effective.
 You'll get your way this time, sentient clouds.